jamesbuckett/aws-cloud-practitioner-essentials/README.md

 ## Attribution
 * All diagrams in this repository were kindly sourced from Jerry Hargrove's website - [Cloud Diagrams & Notes](https://www.awsgeek.com/)
+* No changes were made to the diagrams

 ## Pre-Requisites
 * The AWS Cloud Practitioner Essentials Course is available on [AWS Skill Builder](https://explore.skillbuilder.aws/)